Module tf.dataset.modify

 These features may be new, or they may already be present in the original data.

-If these features have values to nodes that are not within the boundaries of the new node type, those values will not be assigned but silently discarded.
+If these features have values for nodes that are not within the boundaries of the new node type, those values will not be assigned but silently discarded.

 Example